-- In a medium bowl, whisk sugar with nondairy milk and applesauce until the sugar dissolves.
-Mix in shredded zucchini and vanilla extract.
+- In a medium bowl, whisk the sugar with non-dairy milk and applesauce until the sugar is mostly dissolved.
+Add vanilla and shredded zucchini, mix to combine.

-- Pour equal amounts of the batter into the cups of the prepared muffin pan.
-Bake for 20-23 minutes, or until a toothpick comes out dry when a muffin is pierced.
+- Spoon the batter in equal amounts into the lined or unlined non-stick 12-cup muffin pan.
+Bake for 20-25 minutes, or until a toothpick inserted into the center comes out clean.

-- Cool the muffin pan on a wire rack for 10 minutes, then carefully remove the muffins and cool a bit longer.
-Enjoy!
+- Cool the pan on a cooling rack for 15 min, then gently take the muffins out and cool a bit longer.

 Question for you: Have you made any other baked goods with shredded zucchini?

 Know someone who would love to try this recipe?
 Share it with them!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats in the top right corner of this page to receive the latest posts, or follow the blog on Facebook, Twitter Google+ Instagram!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats above to receive the latest posts, or follow the blog on Facebook, Twitter Google+ Instagram!

 (This post contains affiliate links to Amazon.com.
 If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
 Thank you for your support!)